codacy/chart/docs/infrastructure/microk8s-quickstart.md

 3. Check that MicroK8s is running:

     ```bash
-    $ microk8s.status --wait-ready
+    microk8s.status --wait-ready
-    microk8s is running
-    addons:
-    knative: disabled
-    jaeger: disabled
-    fluentd: disabled
-    gpu: disabled
-    cilium: disabled
-    storage: disabled
-    registry: disabled
-    rbac: disabled
-    ingress: disabled
-    dns: disabled
-    metrics-server: disabled
-    linkerd: disabled
-    prometheus: disabled
-    istio: disabled
-    dashboard: disabled
     ```

 ## 3. Configuring MicroK8s

-Now that MicroK8s is running on the machine we can proceed to enabling the necessary plugins and installing the Helm client and server:
+Now that MicroK8s is running on the machine we can proceed to enabling the necessary addons and installing the Helm client and server:

-1. Enable the following plugins on MicroK8s:
+1. Configure MicroK8s to allow privileged containers:

     ```bash
     sudo mkdir -p /var/snap/microk8s/current/args
     sudo echo "--allow-privileged=true" >> /var/snap/microk8s/current/args/kube-apiserver
     microk8s.status --wait-ready
+    ```

+2. Enable the following MicroK8s addons:

+    ```bash
     microk8s.enable dns
+    microk8s.status --wait-ready
     microk8s.enable storage
+    microk8s.status --wait-ready
     microk8s.enable ingress
     microk8s.status --wait-ready
+    ```

+    !!! important
+        Check the output of the commands to make sure that all the addons are enabled correctly.

+        If by chance any of the addons fails to be enabled, re-execute the `microk8s.enable` command for that addon.

+3. Restart MicroK8s and its services to make sure that all configurations are working:

+    ```bash
     microk8s.stop
     microk8s.start
     microk8s.status --wait-ready
     ```

-2. Install version v2.16.3 of the Helm client:
+4. Install version v2.16.3 of the Helm client:

     ```bash
     sudo snap install helm --classic --channel=2.16/stable
     ```

-3. Install the Helm server:
+5. Install the Helm server:

     ```bash
     microk8s.kubectl create serviceaccount --namespace kube-system tiller